dorinmi/azure-powershell/src/Blueprint/Blueprint/help/New-AzBlueprintAssignment.md

 # New-AzBlueprintAssignment

 ## SYNOPSIS
-Assign a blueprint definition to a subscription or a management group.
+Assign a blueprint definition to a subscription.

 ## SYNTAX